pennylane/zootr-guide/Emulators_and_Platforms.md

 ## Choice of Platform / Emulator

-The list of Emulators in the [[https://wiki.ootrandomizer.com/index.php?title=Setup#Emulators|ootrandomizer.com Wiki]] contains links to their respective concise setup guides, tailored directly at their usage as platform for OoTR.
+The list of Emulators in the [ootrandomizer.com Wiki](https://wiki.ootrandomizer.com/index.php?title=Setup#Emulators) contains links to their respective concise setup guides, tailored directly at their usage as platform for OoTR.

-Setup guides for the Wii(U) Virtual console can also be found in the [[https://wiki.ootrandomizer.com/index.php?title=Setup#Wii_Virtual_Console|ootrandomizer.com Wiki]].
+Setup guides for the Wii(U) Virtual console can also be found in the [ootrandomizer.com Wiki](https://wiki.ootrandomizer.com/index.php?title=Setup#Wii_Virtual_Console).

 There are, however, several factors that (should) influence your choice of game environment: